juhoinkinen/Annif-wiki/Optional-features-and-dependencies.md

     pip install .[nn]
     pip install -e .  # make sure the Annif installation remains in editable mode

+If this fails with an error like `Could not find a version that satisfies the requirement tensorflow==2.0.*`, you may need to upgrade your `pip` first, like this:

+    pip install -U pip

 # Vowpal Wabbit based backends